ServiceNow ITSM Services: Implementation, Integration & Optimization

 • Configure core modules and workflows in alignment with mapped processes and compliance standards

-• Implement the CMDB with focus on accuracy, relationships, and service mapping
+• Implement the CMDB with a focus on accuracy, relationships, and service mapping

 • Automate routine workflows, such as ticket routing, approvals, and escalations, to reduce manual effort